Australian Couples Estate Planning Bundle

 • an expectation that the dead person’s assets pass to you after liabilities and costs are paid.

 In the case of a bankrupt beneficiary, this ‘chose in action’ or ‘right’ passes to the trustee in bankruptcy.
-And you must notify Centrelink or the divorce courts, if you are in those situations.
+Further, the executor and beneficiary must both notify Centrelink and the divorce courts if applicable.

-But this is not the case if the dead person put a Bankruptcy Trust in the Will (or a Divorce Protection Trust).
-In that instance you lose those rights.
+However, this may not be the case if the dead person puts a Bankruptcy Trust in the Will (or a Divorce Protection Trust).
+In that instance, you lose those rights.
+All Legal Consolidated 3-Generation Testamentary Trusts contain, automatically, both Bankruptcy Trusts and Divorce Protection Trusts.
+This is one or more for each Residuary Beneficiary.

-Can I delay administering the estate to avoid the Trustee-in-Bankruptcy, family court and Centrelink?
+Why can I not delay administering the estate to avoid the Trustee-in-Bankruptcy, family court and Centrelink?

-The executors are usually the beneficiaries or family members.
+The executors are often the beneficiaries or family members.
 They may feel justified in ‘bending the rules’.

 The executor may decide to play possum.
 And delay administering the estate.
 Or hold the money in the deceased estate trust account until the beneficiary is out of the family court or bankruptcy.